puniverse/timewarp/README.md

 `System.currentTimeMillis()`, `System.nanoTime()`, `Thread.sleep`, `Object.wait(long)`
 and any other operation relying on timeouts.

+Use this library to slow-down/speed-up/manually control the JVM's clock to make your timing-sensitive tests less flaky.

 ## Usage

 1. Clone and build the repository with `./gradlew` or use Maven artifact `co.paralleluniverse:timewarp:0.1.0-SNAPSHOT`